Owyn/CreativeExpansionPack/README.md

 > - Ghost Block support (turned off by default so you don't accidentially make em - turn it on in the `\BepinEx\plugins\CreativeExpansionPack\ExpansionData.txt` config file)
 > - Unity Explorer is bundled together with it to **scale** objects and position them precisely (F3 hotkey to toggle its UI)
 > - Budget bar feature to count how many objects there are in your map (more than 3k (?) objects could lead to your map failing to load occasionally when playing)
-> - Select All & Select All by Type & Select All by Type & Scale features
+> - Select All & Select All by Type & Select All Scale & Select All in Proximity features
 > - You can set max players to 40 even with a single small start-line

 **What features does Creative Expansion Pack include?**